The 2022 ATAR Report was released on 31 January 2023. You can download copies of the annual ATAR Reports using the links below.

-This report provides an overview of the calculation of the Australian Tertiary Admission Rank (ATAR) for the 2020 Queensland Year 12 student cohort.
+The annual QTAC ATAR Report provides an overview of the calculation of the Australian Tertiary Admission Rank (ATAR) for the respective Queensland Year 12 student cohort.

 The report includes a summary of subject enrolments, the outcomes of the inter-subject scaling process and the allocation of students to ATAR bands.

 When reading this report and interpreting the data, it is imperative to observe the following:

 - Inter-subject scaling is the process undertaken to map each QCAA subject and completed VET qualification to a common scale.
 This allows raw results in different subjects to be compared fairly.

 - Subject Scaling is a comparative measure based on actual subject achievement data and is expected to be different from one year to the next based on the capability of the student cohort for each year.
 QCAA subject results are the true achievement levels.